 A brunch wedding differs from an evening celebration in more ways than just the time of the day.
 Truly it tends to feel more like a garden party or a bridal shower.
 Even if with a morning wedding you have the flexibility to make it as casual or as formal as you wish, you must consider the ways decorations can reflect that.
 Keep it light and romantic instead of dark and dramatic, because no one will be expecting dramatic centerpieces and impressive uplighting.
 Elevate your brunch wedding with creative dècor options: use wildflower in mason jars, set up festive food stations instead of sit-down meal or classic buffet, or think of cozy brunch boxes under airy tents.

-As we said several times, Brunch weddings tend to be far less formal than those with evening receptions, so considering the right balance between being too casual or too formal is important.
-Many newlyweds having a morning wedding tend to choose a lighter and less formal version of classical wedding attire.
-Since all of the event will take place during the day, many brides opt for fewer embellishments and shorter or maxi sundresses, to feel more comfortable and have more fun.
+As we said several times, Brunch weddings tend to be far less formal than those with evening receptions, so it’s fundamental to choose the right balance between being too casual or too formal.
+Many newlyweds having a day time wedding tend to choose a lighter and less formal version of classical wedding attire.
+Since all of the events will take place during the day, many brides go for fewer embellishments and shorter or maxi sundresses, to feel more comfortable and have more fun.
 They can also add some green touches such as bohemian patterns, floral ties and crowns.
-While brides don’t need to wear a traditional wedding gown, groom can ditch the formal black tux and wear a grey or light blue suit or slacks and shirt with linen trousers.
+Just as brides can ditch the traditional wedding gown, also grooms can get rid off the black tuxedo, opting for more vivid attire, wearing a gray or light blue suit or trousers and shirt with linen trousers.

-As the brunch receptions typically end in the early to late afternoon, if you want your reception to last longer tell your venue about this possibility and consider planning funny wedding activities make to entertain guests after the official celebrations.
+As the brunch receptions typically end in the early to late afternoon, if you want your Brunch wedding to last longer tell your venue about this possibility and consider planning funny wedding activities make to entertain guests after the official celebrations.
 Remember that your guests may not be as willing to hit the dance floor in the early afternoon, so it’s a good idea to opt for alternative entertainment choices, like karaoke, photo booth made by guests or painting sessions in which guests decorated a canva which served as a keepsake for the couple.
-You can also think of arranging a tour of the city or a boat tour as well, providing transportation to get guests from your brunch wedding spot to next destinations and then to their hotel.
+You can also think of arranging a tour of the city or a boat tour as well, to spend a great time with your closest guests.

 Since morning weddings aren’t as common as evening celebrations, it more likely you’ll to find lots of venues available on weekend mornings, and at lower costs.
-Venues in fact may give reduced rates because your event isn’t during “peak time.
-In fact, one of the biggest and best advantages to having a morning wedding is saving thousands of dollars!
+In fact, one of the biggest pro of a Brunch wedding is saving money!
 Planning a Brunch wedding is easier and more casual then an evening one, you can do get rid of the elaborated traditional wedding design, reception, decors and so on.
 Moreover, often evening weddings should make guests a bit exhausted at the end of the day.
 Instead, having a daytime wedding means you leave your reception around 2-3 p.m. so you have bunch of time to relax with your new spouse or keep the party going on with your closest friends.